 A native of Columbus, Ohio, James Perone received his B.M. degree in music education from Capital University in 1980.
 He subsequently pursued graduate studies at the State University of New York at Buffalo, where he received his M.F.A. in clarinet performance in 1982, his M.A. in music theory in 1984, and Ph.D. in music theory in 1988.

 As a clarinetist and saxophonist, Dr. Perone has been a member of the Oxford Trio, East Buffalo Media Association, the Sax Company, S.E.M.
 Ensemble, the Buffalo New Music Ensemble, and the Madera Wind Quartet.
 He appears frequently in recital and has performed as a soloist with numerous educational and community groups, and with professional ensembles such as the Ars Nova Chamber Musicians, Tuscarawas Philharmonic, and the Buffalo Philharmonic Orchestra.
-Dr. Perone is currently principal clarinetist with the Tuscarawas Philharmonic and the Canton Concert Band and performs as a member of the Mansfield Chamber Music Players.
+Dr. Perone is currently principal clarinetist with the Tuscarawas Philharmonic and the Canton Concert Band and performs with various chamber groups.
 His clarinet studies have been with James Pyne, Kenneth Grant, David Hite, and Allen Sigel.
 He has studied saxophone with Frank Kinnan, David Hite, Michael Nascimben, and Byron Rooker and has been coached in masterclasses by Keith Underwood, Carol Plantamura, Anthony Gigliotti, Mierczyslw Horszowski, Jerry Kirkbride, Murray Panitz, Bernard Garfield, and Stanley Drucker.
 Dr. Perone has performed clinics and masterclasses in Ohio, New York, Michigan, and in San Antonio, Texas for the 1996 Texas Bandmasters Association Convention.
 Dr. Perone's lecture/performance "Establishing a Motive: Dynamic and Rhythmic Shaping Based on Melodic Motives in Clarinet Works of Willson Osborne and Robert Schumann," was presented at the International Clarinet Association's ClarinetFest 2001 in New Orleans.
 One of Dr. Perone's favorite performances was as a clarinet soloist on the "Music of the Americas" concert at the October 1998 Annual Meeting of The College Music Society in Puerto Rico.

 Dr. Perone has had music-related articles published in